A Gest of Robyn Hode: Eighth Fytte

 Homesick Robin Hood at the King's court.
 Engraving from 1884 edition of Ritson's Robin Hood.

 Engraving from 1887 edition of Ritson's Robin Hood.

 In the first section, the King asks if Robin has any green cloth so he and his men can exchange their black cowls for ones of Lincoln green.
 Back to Nottingham, the King commands.
 With feasting, drinking, and singing, the King welcomes Robin and his men into his service, and restores Sir Richard's lands.

 Robin and his men spend the next year in the royal court.
 Robin has spent all his wealth, as well as the money meant for his men.
 Now only Little John and Scathelock remain.
 One day, while watching some young men at target practice, he becomes homesick.
 Robin asks the King for leave to make a pilgrimage to his chapel of Mary Magdalene in Barnsdale.
 The King grants him seven days.

 When he reaches the greenwood with the birds merrily singing.
 He shoots a hart, and blows his horn.
 All the outlaws in the forest recognize Robin's horn and come running.
 They push back their hoods and genuflect, welcoming Robin back.
 There he remains for twenty-two years.

 Years later, Robin has a kinswoman who was Prioress of Kirkley.
 She and her lover, Sir Roger of Doncaster, are plotting to kill Robin.
-Since the Prioress is skilled in the art of blood-letting, she lets Robin slowly bleed to death when he comes to Kirkley for treatment.
+The Prioress is skilled in the art of blood-letting, and lets Robin slowly bleed to death when he comes to Kirkley for treatment.
 The tale ends with a prayer: "Christ have mercy on his soul,/.../For he was a good outlaw,/And did poor men much good."